 Alan Tompkins, Bluegrass Heritage Foundation – Vice Chairperson

 Wendy Tyner, Wintergrass/Acoustic Sound – Treasurer

-Michael Webb, East Tennessee State University – Board Member
+Michael Webb, University of Tennessee – Board Member

 Join the street team working together to create a brighter future for bluegrass.

 Anyone willing to share information with friends and colleagues about IBMA Foundation-hosted scholarships, grants, and programs is WELCOME to sign up as a “Friend of the Foundation” and use the logo above.
 Fill out the form below to request a free brochure, sticker, and magnet.